Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Bottom line

 Business loans can be useful tools for creating cash flow, buying equipment and maintaining supplies.
 When you take one out, you may also be eligible for business loan tax deductions that can give you a break on your taxes at the end of the year.
 Looking for more information on business loans?
-Check out our detailed guide to find out about fees, how to apply, alternative financing options and more.
+Check out our business loans guide to find out about fees, how to apply, alternative financing options and more.

 Frequently asked questions